Medical contribution by Robert Setton, M.D.

 What type of menstrual cycle irregularities might be masked by birth control pills?

 One of the benefits of taking the pill is a predictable menstrual cycle.
 Women often know exactly when their body will start to menstruate.
-However, if you’re on the pill, it may mask irregularities in your menstrual cycle that could make conception more difficult once off the pill.
+However, when on the pill, it may mask irregularities in the menstrual cycle that could make conception more difficult once off the pill.
 Irregularities may include a shorter than normal, longer than normal, or absent cycle.
 Birth control pills may even mask prolonged menstrual bleeding, which is bleeding that lasts longer than 5 to 7 days.

 How do birth control pills work?